Northgate High School, Dereham: Key Stage 5 - Sixth Form

 Dereham Sixth Form College is a post-16 sixth form centre in the Norfolk town of Dereham, England.
 The centre is operated by Northgate High School, offering AS level, BTEC and A level courses.

 From 1977 to 2016 the college was jointly managed and governed by the two high schools in Dereham, Neatherd and Northgate.
 Teaching was divided equally between both schools.

-Northgate High School, was awarded the college in July 2016 by Norfolk County Council following the declaration in February 2016 by the governing body of Dereham Neatherd High School that it desired to set up its own sixth form.
+Northgate High School was awarded the college in July 2016 by Norfolk County Council following the declaration in February 2016 by the governing body of Dereham Neatherd High School that it desired to set up its own sixth form.
 Later, in the same month, Northgate announced that it was setting up a Multi Academy Trust with Dereham Sixth Form College.

 Most teaching is carried out within the college site, with some classes taught at Northgate.
 Students at the college are on the roll of Northgate High School, and the results of the college are claimed by Northgate.

-In January 2017 the college director announced her resignation.